Bone Metastasis Treatment with Medications

 The best treatment for bone metastasis is the treatment of the primary cancer.
 Therapies may include chemotherapy, hormone therapy, radiation therapy, immunotherapy, or treatment with monoclonal antibodies.
 Pain is often treated with narcotics and other pain medications, such as non-steroidal anti-inflammatory agents.
 Physical therapy may be helpful and surgery may have an important role if the cancer resulted in a fracture of the bone.

-Bisphosphonates can be given either orally (by mouth) or intravenously (IV), however in oncology care it is generally given by IV.
-The two most commonly used in oncology are pamidronate (Aredia) and zoledronic acid (Zometa).
-Their side effect profile is fairly mild and includes a flu-like reaction during the first 48 hours after the infusion, nausea, low calcium levels, kidney impairment, and osteonecrosis of the jaw with long-term use.
-Patients with kidney problems may not be candidates for this therapy.
+Bisphosphonates can be given either orally (by mouth) or intravenously (IV).
+The two most commonly used in cancer care are pamidronate (Aredia) and zoledronic acid (Zometa).
+The typical side effects are a flu-like reaction during the first 48 hours after the infusion, nausea, low calcium levels, kidney impairment, and osteonecrosis of the jaw with long-term use.

-In addition to bisphosphonates, osteoclast inhibition can also be achieved with a medication called denosumab (XGEVA).
+Osteoclast inhibition can also be achieved with a medication called denosumab (XGEVA).
 This medication works a little differently – it is a type of targeted therapy (monoclonal antibody) and works by targeting a specific protein that is necessary for bone destruction to occur.
-By inhibiting this protein, called RANKL, denosumab inhibits the breakdown of bone and, in turn, reduces the chance of developing a fracture in the affected bone.
-Denosumab is given as an injection under the skin (subcutaneous, SQ) every 4 weeks.
-This medication has side effects similar to the bisphosphonates, though it has a higher likelihood of causing low blood calcium, so patients are asked to take calcium and vitamin D supplements while on this treatment.
+By inhibiting this protein, called RANKL, denosumab stops the breakdown of bone and, in turn, reduces the chance of developing a fracture in the affected bone.
+It has side effects similar to the bisphosphonates, though it has a higher likelihood of causing low blood calcium, so patients are asked to take calcium and vitamin D supplements while on this treatment.

 Skeletal metastases remain one of the more debilitating problems for cancer patients.
 Research is ongoing to identify the molecular mechanisms that result in both osteolytic and osteoblastic bone lesions.

 American Cancer Society.
-Understanding Bone Metastasis.
-2012.
-Found at: http://www.cancer.org/treatment/understandingyourdiagnosis/bonemetastasis/bone-metastasis-treating-systemic-treatments
+Treating Bone Metastases.
+2016.
+Found at: https://www.cancer.org/treatment/understanding-your-diagnosis/advanced-cancer/treating-bone-metastases.html

 Gnant M, Mlineritsch B, Schippinger W et al.: Endocrine therapy plus zoledronic acid in premenopausal breast cancer.
 N Engl J Med.
 360(7),679–691 (2009).